 The four principles

-- User-first: Measurement solutions have to be rooted in consumer behavior and respect individuals’ privacy.
+- User-first: Measurement solutions have to be rooted in consumer behaviour and respect individuals' privacy.

 - Open: The industry must collaborate on accessible and meaningful metrics.